muhammadreffy/2025-works-collection/README.md

 This project is a simple e-commerce application designed to implement basic features commonly found in e-commerce platforms.
 While not perfect, this project serves as a hands-on learning experience for building an application with React.js using a real-world use case.

 ## Key Features
+- **Login & Register**: Users can register and log in to access personalized features.
 - **Product Management**: Admins can manage products.
 Non-admin users are restricted from accessing product management endpoints.
 - **Product Listing with Pagination**: Products are displayed with pagination for better user experience.
 - **Shopping Cart**: Users can add products to the cart.
 The cart page includes an order summary that automatically calculates the total cost.